 Our daily worship is highly valued and encourages the whole community to gather, engage, respond and send.
 Each class carries a class cross into worship; these crosses are also a sign of respect for the environment we are entering into as we come together for worship.
 The school community then engages in its collective worship with enthusiastic singing, reverence in prayer time and participation by the children (both planned and spontaneous).
 Worship is a focal part of the school day and is led by a variety of people, including staff, clergy and children.
 We seek to plan acts of worship which are inclusive, invitational and inspiring.

 Our 'Worship Wardens' are our pupil worship leaders who are responsible for engaging the school in worship by helping us to gather and by sending us out to live what we have heard and by leading some of our prayers.
-The Worship Wardens regularly meet with our Children and Families Pastor.
+The Worship Wardens regularly meet with our RE and Worship leader.
 Worship takes place in class, in the hall, in church and even outside!
-Parents are invited to attend church worship and worship in school when their child’s class is leading.
+Parents are invited to attend church worship at regular times throughout the year.

 Collective Worship enables both adults and children to understand the importance of prayer through its modelling in worship.
 This is developed further through interactive reflective areas in the classroom; the prayer box available for all the school community; prayer within the classroom; and the school prayer station, which is changed once each short term.